cindyloo/generative-ai-server/README.md

 ***THE PIPELINE!***</br>
-Begin with an image of something you want to animate.
+Begin with an image (as specified above) of something you want to animate.
 Create an assets folder and drop it there

 <server> denotes where you have set up the server.